Shrine of Our Lady of Consolation: Construction

 In 1896, under the direction of the architect Frederick Walters, the sanctuary, side chapels and bell turret were added to the church.
 The aisles were also raised.
-On 14 July 1896, the church was re-opened.
+The church was re-opened on 14 July 1896.

 Additions

 In 1953, the writer and historian Hilaire Belloc died and was buried in the shrine church.
 He was a regular attendee at Mass in the parish.
 In 1964, in memory of his death, the tower was built.
 Construction work was supervised by the architectural firm Riley & Glanfield.

 On 31 October 2012, the philanthropist Nona Byrne died.
 She was also buried in the church.